Holistic Health AI

 Is melatonin safe?

 For short-term use and jet lag, generally yes.
-Low doses (0.3–1 mg) are often as effective as larger ones.
+Lower doses, such as 0.3–1 mg, often worked as well as larger doses in studies — though the right amount is not the same for every person.
 Talk to your doctor for ongoing use.

 Can I 'catch up' on sleep on weekends?